pushpendre/flagplant/Readme.md

 This method proves that the file existed before time `T` because otherwise we couldn't have released the hash.
 Releasing a hash may be much easier to do either due to bandwidth or due to privacy concerns, therefore releasing a hash is easier than releasing the full video.

+**Related Work**

+This method is a specific instance of a more general idea known as a [Commitment Scheme](https://en.wikipedia.org/wiki/Commitment_scheme).
+The main contribution of this work is that it provides a more easy-to-use and easy-to-understand UI on top of a commitment scheme.
+Moreover, I provide a way to use human-readable salts which makes the process of falsifying the origin of a hash very easy.

 # Source Code and Binary